Wanrong: Life in the Forbidden City

 At the age of eighteen or nineteen (Chinese age) she still behaved like a child in many ways and enjoyed playing games with her maids and eunuchs.
 She once played "drop the handkerchief" in the courtyard into nine o'clock in the evening.
 The Empress was reluctant to see visitors go, making them play games until everyone was thoroughly tired.
 Sometimes a eunuch would be summoned and be on duty for no other reason than to keep her company or play with her.
-Wanrong had few visitors, except for her servants, and was often lonely.
+Wanrong had few visitors, except for her servants and tutor, and was often lonely.

 Wanrong's personal eunuch, Sun Yaoting, said Puyi would rarely spend the night with Wanrong in the Palace of Gathered Elegance.
 Sun said Wanrong never closed the door at night (perhaps due to loneliness), but only drew the door curtain.
 On rare occasions when Puyi did come the door would be closed and the maid on night watch sent away.
 Puyi would invariably be in a bad mood afterward.
 Reginald Johnston attempted to improve the relationship between Puyi and Wanrong as well as to get Wanrong's entourage to mix with Puyi's, ultimately Johnston did not get very far.
-Johnston himself thought Puyi had been married too young.
+Johnston thought Puyi had been married too young.

 Sun reminisced Puyi once appeared with a German-made bicycle to help Wanrong learn how to ride a bike with the eunuchs helping.
 During this time Puyi would come every day to see her.
 On one particular day, Sun was asked to have a try, with him quickly falling off, not knowing how to ride causing everyone to laugh and clap.
 On another occasion he was asked to go on a swing in the veranda of the Palace of Universal Happiness, with the other eunuchs pushing vigorously, scaring him, with Wanrong finding the situation to be humorous.
 The Empress on the other hand was brave enough to stand up while the swing was moving.

 Wanrong would send subordinates on occasion to donate money to the poor outside the Forbidden City.
 In December 1923 she received praise when she donated 600 yuan to a charity.